TVKain/microgradC/README.md

 ```

 ## Note
-- MicrogradC is very slow for MNIST, especially with larger models.
+- MicrogradC is very slow, especially with larger models.
 For shits and giggles only.

 ## References
 - https://github.com/karpathy/micrograd